 The pants may have sizing problems and can either run small or very long.
 They may also not hold up to rough riding with the possibility of ripping wide open at the knees.

 The material is spandex and polyester for a good fit, moisture absorption and water resistance capabilities.
-For comfort, the ski pants have excellent lining, breathability, and elasticity around the knees.
-There are two zippered back pockets and two zippered hand pockets for your items.ConsCons
+For comfort, the ski pants have an excellent lining, breathability, and elasticity around the knees.
+There are two zippered back pockets and two zippered hand pockets.

-They may run a bit small and thin for some people.
+The pants may run a bit small and are too thin for some people.
 The pants can sometimes feel too tight and rigid, affecting movement.

 Average water resistance.
-It can easily tear at the crotch area.
+They can easily tear at the crotch area.
 The ankles may seem too wide on the medium size.

 Why Trust Us